Lukas-JavaScript/start-Django-project/README.md

 - Sets up a virtual environment (`.env`)
 - Installs **Django** and additional libraries of your choice
 - Initializes a **Git** repository (optional)
 - Starts a fresh Django project in the current folder
+- Adds a .gitignore file and ignores this foders: a, test

 ---